Nam Cheong Street

 Nam Cheong Street (南昌街) is a street in Shek Kip Mei and Sham Shui Po, Sham Shui Po District, Kowloon, Hong Kong.
 It begins in the north at Lung Ping Road and Yan Ping Road in Shek Kip Mei and terminates in the south at Tung Chau Street and Boundary Street in Sham Shui Po.

-Name
+At first, it was known as Nan Chang Street, and later Nanchang Street.

+Etymology

 Nam Cheong Street takes its name from Nanchang, a city in China.
 Most streets in Sham Shui Po are named after Chinese cities.

-There are speculations about its origins.
-One of them suggest that it may had been from Chan Nam Chong.
+A map from 1920 showed new urban development in Sham Shui Po, with a section of the street from Apliu Street to the reclamation frontage of Tung Chau Street named Nan Chang Street.
+At the seafront junction, it was also intended to connect with the junction of Boundary Street and Chung King Street in Fuk Tsun Heung.

+Its Cantonese and current English names are very similar to that of Chan Nam Chong (Cantonese: 陳南昌), a tycoon and philanthropist in Hong Kong.
+There has been some speculation attributing the name’s origin to him, although this is not supported by historical records.

 A section of Nam Cheong Street at Ki Lung Street has wholesale, retail, ribbon, and zipper shops.
 Therefore, it is called lace street.

 Parkone (南昌一號 (No. 1 Nam Cheong)), Nam Cheong Estate, Nam Cheong station, Nam Cheong Place (南昌薈, formerly Fu Cheong Shopping Centre 富昌商場) and Nam Cheong Park are all named after the street.
 Apart from Parkone, all of these features are located south of the southern end of Nam Cheong Street.

 History

-Nam Cheong Street was laid out in the 1920s.
+Nam Cheong Street was laid out in the 1920s, although its appearance in a 1920 map suggests that it might be earlier.
+The British obtained a lease for the New Territories from Imperial China in 1898.
+British Kowloon was poised for expansion across the boundary into the New Kowloon.
+In 1906, the Hong Kong government began constructing a new town, Sham Shui Po, adjacent to Fuk Tsun Heung, through reclamation.
+The works were completed in the 1910s, including the construction of Nam Cheong Street.